anxdpanic/PlayThis-Extension/README.md

 Uses Kodi JSON-RPC over web sockets to remotely execute the PlayThis add-on with url/src.

-The PlayThis add-on will attempt to resolve the url with UrlResolver, start playback if possible and keep a history of urls.
+The PlayThis add-on in Kodi will attempt to resolve the url with UrlResolver, start playback if possible and keep a history of urls.

 - Requirements